There are several rules to consider when choosing a name for your company or LLP.

 - it implies a connection with central or local government, or with some public authorities

-- it includes a 'sensitive' word or expression - see prescribed and sensitive words
+- it includes a 'sensitive' word or expression - see sensitive words and expressions in company names

 - it includes characters, signs, symbols and punctuation which are not permitted